-RuneScape received steady growth after its debut, and hit its peak about a couple years ago with about 250-300k players online at any given time during the weekends.
-Due to the nature of the game, players who have played longer have vastly higher skills, equipment and status than people who have just started out, and the gap between these players isn't easily mitigated, thus deterring new players from really committing to the game.
-Despite all of this, Jagex, the developer/publisher of RuneScape reports a healthy growth rate of about 33 percent a year, and is a competitive company against much larger brands in the browser MMO market such as Sony.
+Player base in Runescape grew steadily after its release but has declined in recent years.
+Due to the nature of the game, players who have played longer have vastly higher skills, equipment and status than those who have just started out, and the gap between these players isn't easily mitigated, thus deterring new players from really committing to the game.
+Despite all of this and drastic action on the behalf of Jagex in banning accounts violating terms of service, Jagex reports a healthy growth rate of about 33% a year.

 RuneScape has an active community and development team, and is updated roughly 3 times a month with patches and new gameplay features.
 According to the Guinness Book of World Records, RuneScape is the most popular Free-to-Play MMORPG in the world with over 10 million active free accounts, and about 1 million active member accounts.